mlab-upenn/Go-Kart/docs/source/Build-the-Kart/Electrical/USBW_electrical.rst

 The USbW is a unique PCB mounted near the steering column.
 This module controls the go-kart's steering mechanism.
 The USbW’s Nucleo receives the desired steering angle from the CAN bus and sends out the current steering position.
 Angle measurement is done using a rotary encoder fitted directly to the steering shaft.
 Steering control is implemented using a closed-loop PID control.
-The Nucleo outputs a PWM signal, which is then converted into a 0-5V analog voltage.
-This voltage is fed into the AdvancedSteer SR50x00 DC Motor Controller to adjust the steering angle.
+The Nucleo outputs a PWM signal to the motor controller.
 An additional feature is the manual override, allowing the driver to take over steering control instantly.
 This feature uses a toggle switch and bypasses the electronic system, ensuring safety in the event of an electronic malfunction.